 Evaluation (In my mind, no formal written down)

 First when looking at the cloud side of things for running EVE-NG, I had built out an instance of EVE-NG in Google Cloud with the help of @showipintbri’s article on EVE-NG in the Cloud.
 As I looked at what I had already done with a bare metal host it appeared that I would need to create a VPN to be able to get at the network behind the cloud of an EVE-NG.
 Looking at the pricing on a VPN tunnel per minute/hour with Google Cloud, I made the evaluation that doing this in the cloud would not be economical.

 GNS3 has been a solid main stay for some time in the Network simulation world.
 There is nothing wrong with it.
 I have been successful in reaching into the GNS3 simulated world from a real network.
 There are some instructions on the web about how to do so.
-I had basically followed this instruction set - Connect GNS3 to the Internet.
+I had basically followed this instruction set (that has been removed, using the way back machine to get the old post) - Connect GNS3 to the Internet.

 For me to get started quickly, I had recently installed an EVE-NG bare metal installation.
 That is the route that I have chosen at the moment to get started quickly.
 For instructions on doing a bare metal installation of EVE-NG I followed the online docs located on the EVE-NG main page - EVE-NG Bare Metal Install.